'Soldiers of an enemy army': French politicians call for football match against Turkey to be canceled

 "It is time for UEFA to sanction this political drift of the Turkish Football Federation!"

-The Turkish Football Federation was not immediately available for comment ahead of Monday's match.
+The Turkish Football Federation was not immediately available for comment.

 The President of the French Football Federation, Noel Le Graet, reportedly said the music of the Marseillaise -- France's national anthem -- will be loud enough to drown out any boos or whistles from the visiting Turkish supporters.